-Crimean-Congo Hemorrhagic Fever has been reported in Sindh and Punjab.
+Cases of Crimean-Congo Hemorrhagic Fever have been reported from Maharashtra.

 Crimean-Congo Hemorrhagic Fever is an infection caused by Crimean-Congo Hemorrhagic Fever Virus (CCHFV), a Nairovirus belonging to the Bunyaviridae family.
 It is a zoonosis – an animal disease that can spread to humans – primarily affecting wild animals and domestic livestock.
 Humans become ill with CCHF when they are bitten by infected ticks or when coming into contact with infected animal blood or tissues.